Finally, the countdown is over!

 You can use this command to integrate the beta 1 version into your local website.

 - wp core update –version=6.2-beta

-👉👉Don’t forget to back up your site before testing.
+Don’t forget to back up your site before testing and updating.
 And, test this beta version in a local or child theme.

 What’s New in WordPress 6.2: The End Note

-Overall, WordPress 6.2 release is coming out with the best-ever features and improvements to enhance the user experience.
-Plus, it will make WordPress websites more elegant and easy to navigate.
+Overall, WordPress 6.2 (Dolphy) release comes with the best-ever features and improvements to enhance the user experience.
+Plus, it can make WordPress websites more elegant and easy to navigate.

-So, are you ready for this massive release in the WordPress world?
+So, are you ready to experience this massive release in the WordPress world?
 And which feature seems more useful for you?

 Don’t hesitate to share your opinion and suggestions with us!